MAGALA-RICHARD/apsimNGpy-documentations/doc/inspect_model_parameters.rst

 ..
 Note::

-    The inspect_model_parameters method simplifies parameter inspection by consolidating functionality that was previously spread across multiple methods such as:
+    The :meth:`~apsimNGpy.core.apsim.ApsimModel.inspect_model_parameters` method simplifies parameter inspection
+    by consolidating functionality that was previously spread across multiple methods such as:

     - examine_management_info